wcgordon1/TustinRecruiting/src/content/jobs/tr-bdr---tech-sales-fresno-bdr--ai0vqp.md

 ---
 position: BDR - Tech Sales
 description: >-
-  ## Position Overview

-  Join our dynamic fintech team as a Business Development Representative (BDR) in the heart of California's Central Valley, Fresno.
-Perfectly suited for individuals eager to launch their career in tech sales, this role offers a flexible schedule and the opportunity to engage with cutting-edge financial technologies.
+  Position Overview Join our dynamic fintech team as a Business Development Representative (BDR) in the heart of California's Central Valley, Fresno.
+  Perfectly suited for individuals eager to launch their career in tech sales, this role offers a flexible schedule and the opportunity to engage with cuttingedge financial technologies.
 As a BDR, you will be an integral part of a regional team of over 10 professionals, dedicated to expanding our innovative solutions in financial services, payment processing, and digital banking across the region.

-  ## Key Responsibilities

-  - Conduct market research to identify potential leads and prospects within the fintech industry.

-  - Utilize LinkedIn Sales Navigator and ZoomInfo to build and maintain a robust sales pipeline.

-  - Engage with prospects throug...
+Key Responsibilities  Conduct market research to identify potential leads and prospects within the fintech industry.
+Utilize LinkedIn Sales Navigator and ZoomInfo to build and maintain a robust sales pipeline.
+Engage with prospects throug...
 location: 'Fresno, CA'
 team: Software
 schedule: Flexible Hours